Having problems? Visit our Eventzilla page instead.

 Then one day, some parishioners provided Fr.
 Keller with inspiration.

 “Some friends said, ‘you should get a car and get the seminarians to help you fix it up.’
 I thought, ‘Wait a minute, that’s a great idea, but let’s use it for a fundraiser.’
 And so right away I talked about it with some other friends, and a high school friend of mine said ‘You know what, I’ve got a car for you, I saw it in an ad in Bloomfield at a reasonable price.’”

 The car in advertised in Bloomfield turned out to be a 1972 Chevelle Super Sport.
 A donor offered to buy the car, and so the first phase of the project was kickstarted.
 While it needs a lot of work, Fr.
 Keller enlisted the help of volunteers and seminarians to restore the Chevelle, which was raffled off in a very successful program.

 V8s for Vocations has been recognized nationally.
-Hagerty has filmed an interview with Rev. Matthew Keller, and so has Catholic News Agency.
+Hagerty has filmed an interview with Rev. Matthew Keller, and so has the Knights of Columbus, Catholic News Agency.
 Albuquerque Journal, Crux, KRQE News, have all published articles on V8s for Vocations.

 D & A body Shop, Gallup

 New Image Powder coating, Farmington

 Daniel Boucher – Body Tip over jig

 Ted Gonzales- wheel and coil spring restoration